maxprilutskiy/change-report/README.md

 - Launched additional satellites to increase coverage area and redundancy
 - Prepared for launch of new satellites with improved signal processing capabilities
 - Introduced SpaceX Internet service in international markets

-We're proud of the progress we've made, but there's always more work to be done.
-Let's keep pushing forward!
 ```